nojasm/Waveshare-LCD-1.8-CPP/README.md

 # Setup
 This library uses [C-Periphery](https://github.com/vsergeev/c-periphery) for GPIO and SPI functionality.
 Make sure you clone it and include it into the compilation correctly.
+You should also change the PIN declarations at the top of the header file.
+Setting a pin to 15 for example, means that the signal will be outputted to GPIO-15.

 # Usage
 ```C++